ai-2070/papers/network-event-transport/README.md

 The central abstraction is the non-localized event bus.
 Conventional event buses have a location: a process (Disruptor), a broker cluster (Kafka), a data center.
 Net's event bus is the mesh itself.
 It has no broker to provision, no plaintext at relay nodes, no partition-leader bottleneck.
 Events exist in the ring buffers of the nodes they are passing through, for as long as they are relevant.
 No broker owns the data as a durable coordination point; the data is in transit unless an explicit persistence layer stores it.
 This is what makes processing without storage viable, and what makes the latency numbers possible: the processing path never touches disk, never queries a broker, never waits on a centralized coordinator.

-The 64-byte cache-line-aligned header enables zero-copy forwarding.
+The 68-byte header, with its routing fast-path in the first cache line, enables zero-copy forwarding.
 The bloom-filter authorization scheme achieves ~20ns per-packet access control.
-The causal link model provides per-entity ordering in 24 bytes without global consensus.
+The causal link model provides per-entity ordering in 32 bytes without global consensus.
 The honest discontinuity mechanism makes chain breaks visible rather than hiding them.
 The six-phase migration preserves causal continuity across nodes.
 The partition reconciliation algorithm achieves deterministic convergence without a coordination protocol.

 For a 5km campus, the physics floor is ~33 microseconds; for a factory floor, single-digit microseconds.
 When coordination is no longer dominated by broker or control-plane latency, closed-loop control across a mesh of autonomous devices, low-latency coordination between robots on a factory floor, and swarm coordination where the mesh reacts faster than any individual node's control loop become feasible.
 These are what becomes possible when the software coordination path gets out of the way and the dominant remaining constraints are topology, hardware, and physics.